jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

      index 20 sid fc00:0:6666::
 ```

-4. On xrd01 configure our bulk transport and low latency SRv6 steering policies:
+4. On xrd01 configure our bulk transport and low latency SRv6 steering policies.
+Low latency traffic will be forced over the xrd01-05-06-07 path, and bulk transport traffic will take the longer xrd01-02-03-04-07 path:
 **xrd01**
 ```
   policy bulk-transfer